VarsityPlug0/CapitalX-RTN/EMAIL_README.md

 The system now includes enhanced security for withdrawals:

 1. **Balance Validation**: Users cannot request withdrawals that exceed their available balance
+2. **Immediate Deduction**: Withdrawal amounts are immediately deducted from the available balance when placed
-2. **Frozen Amounts**: Withdrawal amounts are frozen until approved or rejected by admin
+3. **Frozen Amounts**: Withdrawal amounts are frozen until approved or rejected by admin
+4. **Automatic Refund**: If a withdrawal is rejected, the amount is automatically refunded to the user's wallet
-3. **Minimum Amount**: Minimum withdrawal amount is R50
+5. **Minimum Amount**: Minimum withdrawal amount is R50

 ## 📧 Email Templates